jhuizy/website/_posts/2018-04-08-cicd-for-jekyll.md

 ## Deploying the site
 In order to deploy my blog I have to create an S3 bucket with website setup.
 This is extremely simple, just follow these steps
 - Create the bucket by running the command `aws s3 mb s3://<my-bucket-name>`
-- Setup the website configuration on the bucket (https://docs.aws.amazon.com/AmazonS3/latest/dev/EnableWebsiteHosting.html)
+- Setup the website configuration on the bucket: [details here](https://docs.aws.amazon.com/AmazonS3/latest/dev/EnableWebsiteHosting.html)

 Now in order to deploy the website, all I have to do is run the following `jekyll build && aws s3 sync _site s3://<my-bucket-name>`